 - Email Verification

-We have previously discussed Laravel Jetstream, which makes use of Laravel Fortify for their complete implementation.
-Fortify is a great option for anyone who wants to get started with Authentication quickly but would prefer to handle the auth logic without being coupled to any UI options that come with the other authentication options.
+We have previously discussed Laravel Jetstream, which makes use of Laravel Fortify for its complete implementation.
+Fortify is a great option for anyone who wants to get started with authentication quickly but would prefer to handle the auth logic without being coupled to any UI options that come with the other authentication options.

 Installing Fortify on your project is simple and fully documented; check out the complete documentation.